01-edu/public/subjects/romannumbers.en.md

 Write a program called `rn`.
 The objective is to convert a number, given as an argument, into a roman number and print it with its roman number calculation.

 The program should have a limit of `4000`.
-In case of an invalid number, for example `"hello"` or  `0` the program should print `ERROR: can not convert to roman number`.
+In case of an invalid number, for example `"hello"` or  `0` the program should print `ERROR: can not convert to roman digit`.

 Roman Numerals reminder: